Airadzy/Datamining_Propstore/README.md

 3. Configure ChromeDriver:
 Download the appropriate version of ChromeDriver based on your Chrome browser version from ChromeDriver Downloads.

-4. Update chromedriver_path variable in the script (script.py) with the path to your ChromeDriver executable.

 ## Usage
 Run the script by executing the following command: